-Amici curiae are religious educational and civil liberties organizations who agree that the principles underlying the First Amendment's ministerial exception are best served by applying the exception to all who act as ministers on behalf of their religious organization.
-All amici agree that requiring additional court-approved indicia of ministerial status, such as titles, training, or credentials, unconstitutionally invites judicial second-guessing of a religious organization's understanding of who may fulfill ministerial functions and discriminates against those faiths who eschew such offices or requirements.
+Amici are religious educational and civil liberties organizations who agree that the principles underlying the First Amendment's ministerial exception are best served by applying the exception to all who perform significant or important religious functions on behalf of their religious organization.
+All amici agree that requiring additional court-approved indicia of ministerial status, such as titles, training, or other credentials, unconstitutionally invites judicial secondguessing of a religious organization's understanding of who may fulfill ministerial functions and discriminates against those faiths that eschew such offices or requirements.